Patrick Power Library

 Evaluating Internet Resources

-Note: For more information on this topic, including some concrete examples of things you should look for in web information, try our brief, interactive tutorial Evaluating Web Sources.
-It contains audio.
+Note: For more information on this topic, including some concrete examples of things you should look for when evaluating web sources, try our brief, interactive tutorial Evaluating Web Sources (it contains audio).

-To evaluate the quality of the information they contain, apply the following questions and strategies to the websites:
+To evaluate the quality of the information they contain, apply the following questions to websites: